 Following postgraduate clinical and research experience in psychiatry on the Cambridge and Maudsley training schemes, I started as a consultant in old age psychiatry in 1998, working first at Lewisham and Guy’s Mental Health Trust and later at South London and Maudsley (SLAM) NHS Foundation Trust.

-Over the past 10 years, I have published widely on the subject of alcohol misuse in older people.
+Over the past 15 years, I have published widely on the subject of alcohol misuse in older people.
 I was visiting Professor of Addiction in Older People at London South Bank University from 2010 to 2012 and currently a Visiting Researcher at the Institute of Psychiatry.
-I was also co-author of The Royal College of Psychiatrists Report Our Invisible Addicts in 2011.
+I was also co-author of The Royal College of Psychiatrists Report Our Invisible Addicts in 2011 and 2018.

 Having a broad overview of both clinical and public health aspects of addiction as well as being a frontline clinician working in the community, I firmly believe that reducing harm from alcohol lies not just in the treatment of those already affected by alcohol, but also a reduction in the availability of cheap, strong alcohol.
 My overall aim has always been to ensure that older people can live healthy lifestyles in their own homes.
 Living healthily with alcohol requires a better understanding of the relationship between alcohol and health.